 To make the clothes, Moreno and Monestier first sketch the designs by hand, then redraw them using Photoshop.
 The designs are then sent to local manufacturers Xtreme Silkscreen and Tully Ink for screen printing.
-Items are normally sold online, but Chemical X has had a lot of luck with pop-up shops, like the one held last month at local art gallery space Market at Casablanc alongside fellow designers StayCoolNYC and DDrey Design.
+Items are normally sold online, but Chemical X has had a lot of luck with pop-up shops, like the one held in October at local art gallery space Market at Casablanc alongside fellow designers StayCoolNYC and DDrey Design.

 In addition to the brand’s artsy promotional shots, Moreno peppers the campus with “Chemical X” stickers, similar to artist Shepard Fairey.
-His biggest inspirations for the clothing line at the moment are Cav Empt and the designer Raf Simons, the newly named chief creative officer at Calvin Klein.
+His biggest inspirations for the clothing line at the moment are Cav Empt and the designer Raf Simons, the chief creative officer at Calvin Klein.

 The November release marked the launch of Chemical X’s new line, Introspection, which features a hand-scrawled poem about loneliness written by the designers, with a picture of a man’s face superimposed over it.
 The Introspection designs “cost more to make since the design took months to create,” Moreno says about the $70 price.
 “It was very detailed.”
-An upcoming line, Antidote, expected to debut later in November, is inspired by labs and science, and he may try to shoot promotional photos in a lab to advance the line, he says.
+An upcoming line, Antidote, is inspired by labs and science, and he may try to shoot promotional photos in a lab to advance the line, he says.
 He produces only a certain number of each design, and the limited quantities usually sell fast.
 “I like to move on from my collections,” he says.

-While Moreno was vacationing with family in St. Barts last New Year’s Eve, a family friend introduced him to famous fashion photographer and architect Marco Glaviano at an art gallery, which led to a summer gig with Glaviano.
+While Moreno was vacationing with family in St. Barts around New Year’s Eve 2016, a family friend introduced him to famous fashion photographer and architect Marco Glaviano at an art gallery, which led to a summer gig with Glaviano.
 “This guy shot all the models of the 1980s and 1990s, like Cindy Crawford, and his work appeared in Vogue,” says Moreno, who assisted the photographer for a month in Milan and accompanied him to Fashion Week there.
 It was a chance to see up close another side of the fashion industry.
 “I helped out with lighting a shoot and setting up, and got to meet people in the business,” he says.

 This summer Moreno hopes to intern at a magazine in Los Angeles, and eventually turn Chemical X into a bigger brand with its own magazine or modeling agency.